lucasdotvin/laravel-soulbscription/README.md

 ### Switching Plans

 Users change their mind all the time and you have to deal with it.
-If you need to change the current plan o a user, simply call the method `switchTo`:
+If you need to change the current plan of a user, simply call the method `switchTo`:

 ```php
 $student->switchTo($newPlan);